asmodeus812/elearning/misc-tech-topic/openshift-deep-dive.md

 which are attached or related and associated to the given label.

 Returning back to the pod for which we removed or detached the label, you might be wondering whether the abandoned pod will still receive traffic from users.
-It turns out that the service obect, responsible for network traffic, also works on the concept of labels and selectors.
+It turns out that the service object, responsible for network traffic, also works on the concept of labels and selectors.
 To determine whether the abandoned pod would have served traffic, you need to look at the Selector field in the service object.
 You can get this selector information about the app-cli service by running the following `oc describe svc app-cli | grep Selector` this will print out the selector label for the service,